Quickstart for Model Developers#

 max_trialstrials and automatically starts new trials as resources become available.
 For 16 trials, it should take about 10 minutes to train with at least one trial performing at about 98 percent validation accuracy.
 The hyperparameter search halts poorly performing trials.

-To learn more about the hyperparameter search algorithm, see the Hyperparameter Tuning section.
+To learn more about the hyperparameter search algorithm, visit Hyperparameter Tuning.

-For faster, less structured ways to run an HPE Machine Learning Development Environment cluster without writing a model, see:
+For faster, less structured ways to run an HPE Machine Learning Development Environment cluster without writing a model, consult the following resources: